-1 Summary
+1 Summary and Recommended Settings

-In this document a summary of the shared risk release of the real-time (online) broadband (BB) Radio Frequency Interference (RFI) filter for uGMRT users is provided.
-Users should note that when the real time RFI filtering is chosen for GTAC observations, the un-filtered data cannot be recorded and thus the filtering once done is irreversible.
-Please contact ruta@ncra.tifr.res.in well in advance for using the filter in GTAC observations or related queries.
+The real-time RFI excision (filtering) system is released for the uGMRT users from GTAC Cycle-42. uGMRT band-3 and band-4 are released while band-2 continues to be in the shared-risk release mode.
+We do not recommend the usage of the filter in band-5.
+In this document, a summary of the released version of the real-time (online) broadband (BB) Radio Frequency Interference (RFI) filter for the Upgraded GMRT(uGMRT) users is provided.
+Users should note that when the real time RFI filtering is chosen for GTAC observations, the unfiltered data cannot be recorded and thus the filtering once done is irreversible.